Azincourt Energy (CVE:AAZ) Shares Up 50% – Here’s What Happened

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) was up 50% on Saturday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 253,181 shares traded hands during trading, a decline of 2% from the average daily volume of 259,671 shares.
+(CVE:AAZ – Get Free Report)’s share price shot up 50% during mid-day trading on Friday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+356,000 shares were traded during trading, an increase of 34% from the average session volume of 265,116 shares.
 The stock had previously closed at C$0.01.

 About Azincourt Energy